PSims/BayesEoR/docs/usage.rst

     python scripts/run-analysis.py --config example-config.yaml --cpu

-Note that, by default, the matrices will be stored in ``array-storage/`` inside the BayesEoR repository.
+Note that, by default, the matrices will be stored in ``matrices/`` inside the BayesEoR repository.
 If you wish to change the location in which the matrices (or outputs) are stored, please see :ref:`setting-parameters`.
 Once the matrices are built, you can run the power spectrum analysis (which will require ~12 GB of RAM) via

 .. code-block:: Bash

-    python scripts/run-analysis.py --config example-config.yaml --gpu
+    python scripts/run-analysis.py --config example-config.yaml --gpu --run

 The mock EoR signal in the provided test data was generated as Gaussian white noise which has a flat power spectrum, `P(k) = 214777.66068216303 mK^2 Mpc^3`.
 BayesEoR outputs the dimensionless power spectrum, :math:`\Delta^2(k)`, which can be obtained from :math:`P(k)` via